11 steps to become a freelance developer

 Of course, you’ll also be competing with freelance web developers in other areas of the world who may be willing to do the same job at a lower price.
 Since price should not be the only decision-making factor, you’ll benefit from that problem-solver reputation, as well as other proactive and responsive behaviors.

-Do you have what it takes to be a successful freelance web developer?
+Do you have what it takes to become a successful freelance web developer?

 No single path is right for everyone.